uikit/uikit-site/docs/pages/heading.md

 ## Heading Line

 To apply a vertically centered line to a heading, add the `.uk-heading-line` class and place a `<span>` element inside the heading element.
+You can combine this with one of the heading classes from the [Base component](base.md#headings).

 ```html
 <h1 class="uk-heading-line"><span></span></h1>